Is SMS Verification Still a Useful Security Standard? Maybe Not.

 You should also order the verification flow to optimize conversions and keep costs manageable.
 For instance, identifying SMS providers that have better per-message rates is one option.
 You must also be aware of message limitations to avoid unanticipated costs.
 And again, you can also keep costs low by minimizing the number of customers you message, which you can accomplish by simply deploying a multilayer fraud detection strategy.

 A good, well-rounded fraud management strategy should incorporate numerous tools to provide a detailed impression of each transaction.
-The more anti-fraud tools you have in place, the easier it is for your fraud scoring technology to spot red flags without generating false positives.
+Deploying tools that work together and complement each other makes it easier to spot common fraud red flags without generating false positives.
 This should include (but is not limited to):

 - Address Verification Service (AVS)

 - CVV verification

 - Proxy piercing

 - 3-D Secure 2.0

 - Device fingerprinting

 - Velocity limits